rndlabs/cow-docs/docs/3_smart-contracts/settlement-contract/2_signature-schemes.md

 **4. Pre-signing the order with an onchain transaction from the owner of the order.**

-Except for pre-authorization, all signing schemes involve signing an _order digest_ that is based on the message structure of EIP-712.
+Except for pre-authorisation, all signing schemes involve signing an _order digest_ that is based on the message structure of EIP-712.

 The next section describes how to build the order digest, while the following sections describe each of the four signing schemes in detail.